The HKMUG Committee

 Whatever is out there, Hoson will have bought, tested and thoroughly reviewed it before you even knew it's out there.

-Hoson is using an iPhone X, an iPad Pro and a bunch of Macs.
+Hoson is using an iPhone Xs Max, an Apple Watch, an iPad Pro and a bunch of Macs.
 He's also hosting his own server from his home.

 Joseph Wong, Secretary